 Venture Capital Sweden

-The number of venture capital investors in Sweden has been growing through determined effort and the country is now one of the leading nations for startups, intentionally providing a supportive environment.
-These investors have funded both non-profit organizations and public organizations there.
-Things are rapidly changing from the days in Sweden when it was more likely that a company would be funded by a public sector investor than a private one.
+The number of Venture Capital investors in Sweden has been growing through determined effort.
+The country is now one of the leading nations for startups by providing a supportive environment.
+Swedish VC investors have funded both non-profit organizations and public organizations.
+Things have rapidly changed since the days a Swedish company was more likely funded by a public than a private investor.

 These changes have occurred over a generation.
-Despite Sweden’s efforts in cities like Stockholm, according to the Swedish Venture Capital Association (SVCA), the market had significant room for expansion.
-In 2012, over 40% of the funding from venture capital n the country came from the public sector and 57% came from private investors.
-This mean that almost half of the wealth that was used to stimulate growth is coming from private investors.
+According to the Swedish Venture Capital Association (SVCA), the market had significant room for expansion.
+In 2012, over 40% of the funding from venture capital in the country came from the public sector.
+About 57% came from private investors.
+This means almost half of the wealth used to stimulate growth is coming from private investors.

-Investors in Sweden help businesses at different stages of their growth.
-Some come in at the pre-seed or seed stage and supply the cash needed for the business to grow from the very first step.
-Others supply funding later on and assist with expansion via equipment purchases or branching out into other areas.
+Swedish investors help businesses at different stages of their growth.
+Some enter the pre-seed or seed stage and supply the cash needed for the business to grow from the very first step.
+Others supply funding later on and assist with expansion by purchasing equipment or branching out into other areas.

 Startups that focused on computers and consumer electronics were able to attract the greatest level of investment in Sweden.
-However, venture capitalists were also ready to help build companies in other areas, such as life sciences, communication, business, energy and the environment.
+Venture capitalists were also ready to help build companies in other areas, such as life sciences, communication, business, energy, and the environment.

 The SVCA realized that more work had to be done to attract investors to the market.
-This was because the Swedish venture capital market had not seen consistent growth throughout the years.
-For example, in 2012, the amount of investment actually declined as compared with investment in 2011.
-While investment was occurring in a wide range of companies, traditional venture capital funds were more likely to end up with established companies than those which were just starting up.
+The Swedish venture capital market had not seen consistent growth throughout the years.
+In 2012, investments actually declined as compared to investments in 2011.
+A wide range of companies got investments.
+But traditional venture capital funds were more likely to end up with established companies than those that were just starting up.

 Syndicated investments

-As less venture capital funds ended up with early stage companies in the earlier years of Sweden’s startup development , venture capital investment in Sweden sometimes looked more like private equity funds than venture capital funds.
+Venture capital investments in Sweden sometimes look more like private equity funds than venture capital funds.
 This trend of syndicated investment often impacted foreign companies, which would not agree to be the leading investor.
-Previous insecurity in the market caused some companies to be undervalued in the expansion phase but now all of that has changed.
+Previous insecurity in the market caused some companies to be undervalued in the expansion phase.
+But now all of that has changed.

-The relative lack of funding options just a few years ago meant that instead of thriving via venture capital, younger companies were finding it difficult to do business in Sweden.
+The relative lack of funding meant that instead of thriving via venture capital, young companies were finding it difficult to do business in Sweden.
 They could not access the funds that they needed as easily as more established companies could.
-These older companies were already more competitive in several ways and by continuing to attract more venture capital, they were able monopolize some sections of the market.
+These older companies were already more competitive in several ways.
+And by continuing to attract more venture capital, they were able to monopolize some sections of the market.

 Tax Incentive Schemes Used To Boost Investment

 In 2013, a tax incentive scheme was developed to encourage investments in small businesses.
 This resulted in deductions and tax reductions for the investor.
-In addition, a foreign resident’s sale of shares in a Swedish company were not taxed.
-This helped to push investment and growth.
+For example, a foreign resident’s sale of shares in a Swedish company was not taxed.
+And this helped to push investment and growth.

-Ericsson, the networking and telecommunications company, is one of the big companies that was founded in Sweden and is now recognized around the world.
-There are startups, such as Klarna, which are not always immediately recognized as being Swedish because they are thought of as global brands first.
-However these startups are making an impact on the way consumers worldwide do business.
+The networking and telecommunications company Ericsson is one of the big companies founded in Sweden.
+It is now recognized around the world.
+Startups like Klarna are not always immediately recognized as Swedish because they are considered global brands first.
+However, these startups make an impact on the way consumers do business worldwide.

-Klarna is offered as a payment option by a wide range of retailers, making it easy for shoppers to buy now and pay within thirty days without attracting interest.
+Klarna is offered as a payment option by a wide range of retailers.
+The service makes it easy for shoppers to buy now and pay within thirty days without interest.
 Spotify is another Swedish startup, known for its impact on the way music is marketed and enjoyed.

 Other startups from Sweden include: